oatlog/oatlog/doc/report/main.typ

 -- that e-nodes reference instead of pointing to other e-nodes directly.
 This enables an e-graph to compactly represent an exponential number of equivalent expressions, parameterized by mappings from e-classes to e-nodes.

+#TODO[This paragraph is hard to understand before reading figure 1]

 E-graphs can be represented as graphs in multiple ways.
 In one formulation, hinted at by the terminology of e-nodes and e-classes, e-nodes are the nodes of the graph and e-classes are